 by Emily Temple

-McCarthy’s bleak post-apocalyptic trek never answers the question that was tugging at us the entire time — what happened to the world?
-Though we’re not sure we exactly want to know, we think a book about the slow destruction of the world written by McCarthy would be terrible and harrowing and perfect.
+McCarthy’s bleak post-apocalyptic trek never answers the question that tugged at us the entire time — what happened to the world?
+Though we’re not sure we really want to know, we think a book about the slow destruction of the world written by McCarthy would be terrible and harrowing and perfect.

 Most characters Holden Caulfield’s age don’t need an origin story (they are the origin story), but with this fellow we still have questions we want answered.
 Maybe it’s just the story of that elusive and departed Allie Caulfield, whose story, not to mention his thoughts, might shine some deliciously satisfying light on his elder brother.
 Plus, it’d be a tragedy, and we love those.